-When you look at it from the eyes of a person who is deeply forgetful maybe you are the one who is irrational.
+When you look at it from the eyes of a person who is living with dementia maybe you are the one who is irrational.
 Irrational in your expectations.

 Alzheimer's Reading Room